mattx86/btc-bch-proxy/README.md

 2. Proxy authenticates with upstream pools using configured credentials
 3. At scheduled times, proxy switches all miners to the new pool
 4. Pending share submissions complete before switching
+5. A grace period allows in-flight work from the old pool to be submitted
-5. Miners receive new job notifications automatically
+6. Miners receive new job notifications automatically

 ## Use Cases